f5devcentral/f5-digital-customer-engagement-center/docs/solutions/delivery/application_delivery_controller/nginx/kic/lab03.rst

 4. HTTPS with Active Monitors, Cacheing

-   A content cache sits in between a client and an “origin server”, and saves copies of all the content it sees.
+   A content cache sits in between a client and an **origin server**, and saves copies of all the content it sees.
 If a client requests content that the cache has stored, it returns the content directly without contacting the origin server.
-This improves performance as the content cache is closer to the client and more efficiently uses the application servers because they don’t have to generate pages from scratch each time.
+This improves performance as the content cache is closer to the client and more efficiently uses the application servers because they do not have to generate pages from scratch each time.

    Step 1.
 Create NGINX Ingress Controller Cacheing Path: